piccolomo/plotext/readme/utilities.md

 python3 -c "import plotext as plt; plt.scatter(plt.sin()); plt.title('Scatter Plot'); plt.show();"
 ```

-- Each line has to terminate with a `;` and not a new line,
+- Each line has to terminate with a `;` and not a new line.

-- strings should be surrounded by the single quote character `'` , and the double quote `"` should be avoided.
+- Strings should be surrounded by the single quote `'` , while the double quote `"` should be avoided.

 Each coded example in this [guide](https://github.com/piccolomo/plotext#guide) is followed by the correspondent direct terminal command line (of the second type).